Rock Creek Trails: Closing the Gap

+Rehabilitation

 Completion of the Management Plan cleared the way for NPS and DDOT to rebuild Beach Drive and the trail.
 Despite planning that started in 2005, work on the project didn't begin until September 22, 2016.
 The project rebuilt both Beach Drive and the trail.
 Much of the trail between the Zoo Tunnel and Broad Branch was widened to 8–10 feet, repaved and realigned; the traffic lanes in the Zoo Tunnel were narrowed to widen the trail through it by 3 feet; a new access to Harvard Street was built and 1000 feet of new trail was constructed between the Porter Street Bridge and Bluff Bridge.
 In conjunction with the project, the trail through the Klingle Road intersection was redesigned to connect to the new Klingle Valley Trail, built on the washed out section of Klingle Road and opened on June 24, 2017.
 The work on the trail south of Broad Branch was completed on January 8, 2018.

-In 2018, DDOT announced plans to rehabilitate and expand the trail within both Rock Creek Park and outside of it.
-Work on that project began on March 31, 2021.
+On March 31, 2021, DDOT began the rehabilitating and expansion of the trail - first announced in 2018 - within both Rock Creek Park and outside of it.
 Within Rock Creek Park, the project would rehabilitate the Zoo Tunnel bypass (or Zoo Loop), a section between Klingle Ford Footbridge and Bluff Bridge called the Western Ridge Trail and a section on the west side of the creek south of Broad Branch Road.
-The project is also building a new trail along Piney Ridge Road from Beach Drive to Arkansas Avenue and a new bridge over Rock Creek just south of the Zoo Tunnel.
+The project also built a new trail along Piney Ridge Road from Beach Drive to Arkansas Avenue.
 Work on the Western Ridge Trail section was completed in late 2021.
-The Zoo Loop rehabilitation and new Rock Creek Bridge was completed in 2022 with both opening on Oct 7, 2022 and the Piney Branch Trail is to be completed in 2023.
+The Zoo Loop rehabilitation was completed in 2022 and the trail reopened on Oct 8, 2002.
+The Piney Branch Trail was opened in 2023, with the intersection with Beach Drive completed in January 2024, and a few other changes at the intersection completed in April 2024.